kristofferahl/koshu-shell/readme.md

 ## Setup

-Download koshu.sh to a directory and create a file named "koshufile" in the same directory.
+Download koshu.sh to a directory and run ./koshu.sh init to create a "koshufile" in the same directory.

 ## Koshufile